gvwilson/11-techbook/README.md

 so to an editor,
 a request for color printing usually equates to more investment and less profit.

+The world of publishing is smaller these days, and the publishers that thrive (or survive) have replicable series and formats.
+Whether you want a traditional publisher or you self-publish, don't re-create the wheel.
+Study the style and structure of books you like and mimic a style that works, or tailor the style of your book to match a successful series from your top-choice publisher.

 ## Rule 6: Avoid common mistakes.

 -   **Avoid banal advice** (like "avoid common mistakes").